Drug Testing Program

 6 Things to Consider When Developing an Employee Drug-Testing Program

-Having a written drug testing policy is the single most important step in establishing a drug testing program in the workplace.
-You need to sit with your legal team to develop and implement a policy that’s in accordance with the respective state laws.
+Having a written drug testing policy is the single most important step in establishing a drug-testing program in the workplace.
+It would be best if you sat with your legal team to develop and implement a policy that’s in accordance with the respective state laws.

-A copy of the document should provided to each and every employee at the time of hiring so that they can refer to it at any time.
-You should get it signed by them in order to have proof that they have read and understood it.
+A copy of the document should be provided to every employee at the time of hiring so that they can refer to it at any time.
+You should get it signed by them to have proof that they have read and understood it.

-Make sure that the policy has approved by the state as there some states that require the approval of any written drug testing policy before it can implement.
+Ensure that the policy has been approved by the state, as some states require the approval of any written drug testing policy before it can be implemented.

 2. Conduct Pre-Employment Screening